 Symptoms of a mild allergic reaction can include:

 A more severe allergic reaction is rare but possible.
 Symptoms of a severe allergic reaction can include swelling under your skin, usually in your eyelids, lips, hands, or feet.
-They can also include swelling of your tongue, mouth, or throat, which can cause trouble breathing.
+They can also include swelling of your tongue, mouth, or throat, which can cause difficulty breathing.

 Call your doctor right away if you have an allergic reaction to Spravato.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.